 - Culture encompasses learned behaviours, beliefs, traditions, values, norms and artefacts that shape the identity and interactions of a particular community.

-- Similar to how culture shapes identity and interactions within a community, brand culture does the same for your organisation.
+- Similar to how culture shapes identity and interactions within a community, brand culture does the same for an organisation.

 - Elements such as vision, values, beliefs and brand identity contribute to brand culture.